Tropical Storm York: Mainland China

 Throughout the affected areas, at least 15 deaths and 700 injuries were reported.
-Direct economic damages added up to 200 million RMD (30 million USD) in mainland China.
+Direct economic damages added up to 200 million RMD (US$30 million) in mainland China.
 Zhuhai was particularly affected due to York landfalling at Xiangzhou District in the city, with a total of 71 people injuries that required hospital treatment reported in Zhuhai.
 School, work, and transport were suspended.
 Electricity shortages were recorded, which affected thousands of civilians.
 Billboards, windows, 900 trees, and 400 scaffolds were blown down by high winds.
 The direct economic losses in Zhuhai amounted to about 100 million RMD.